MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 - Microsoft Dynamics GP on Microsoft SQL Server

-This article provides guidance for how to install the 2022 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.
+This article provides guidance for how to install the 2023 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-This is the 8th tax update for 2022 and replaces all previous tax updates.
-It includes state tax table changes that take effect October 1, 2022.
-We recommend that you install this update as soon as you can for the year 2022.
+This is the first tax update for 2023 and replaces all previous tax updates.
+It includes Federal and State tax table changes that take effect January 1, 2023.
+We recommend that you install this update as soon as you can for the year 2023.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.